yuanqidu/yuanqidu.github.io/_pages/about.md

   - /about.html
 ---

 Yuanqi Du is an incoming PhD student at Cornell University.
 He is now a researcher at a start-up company, DP Technology, working on molecule simulation.
 He also holds a visiting position at University of Amsterdam with Prof. Max Welling.
 During the past, he received Bachelor's degree in Computer Science from George Mason University in 2021.
 He is fortunate to work closely Prof. Bolei Zhou at CUHK (now at UCLA), Prof. Liang Zhao at Emory University, Prof. Amarda Shehu at George Mason University.
-He has published several papers in top Machine Learning conferences including NeurIPS, ICLR, KDD, AAAI, etc. He is very fascinated by Sciences and very interested in developing ML tools for scientific problems, especially new knowledge discovery.
+He has published several papers in top Machine Learning conferences including NeurIPS, ICML, ICLR, KDD, AAAI, etc. He is very fascinated by Sciences and very interested in developing ML tools for scientific problems, especially new knowledge discovery.
 He is actively collaborateing with researchers in chemistry, biology, physics, and machine learning.

 **I am always open to discussions about interesting ideas, drop me an email if you'd like to talk/collaborate about any of the following research topics with me.**